MariaExtrella/QATestTheAgileMonkeys/README.md

     * def listUserbyId = call read('UserReadModel.feature') userToken
     * match listUserbyId.response.data.UserReadModel == {id: '#(first_user.id)', role: '#(first_user.role)' }

- The response must be a JSON with the username and the role of the user in the case that it exists or with a error.message full in the case that the user doesn't.
+The response must be a JSON with the username and the user's role in the case that it exists or with an error.message full in the case that the user doesn't.

- This is an example of the response of this query:
+This is an example of the response to this query:

        1 < X-Amz-Cf-Id: JqnTX9kzJKiKwtt2ABa8bjK7oeqUfH-o7LKsFv7ZElX1gnQttjNoVQ==
       {"data":{"UserReadModel":{"role":"role changed","id":"username0@test.com"}}}

- This test must response an error in the case of a not admin user telling that the access is denied:
+This test must response with an error in the case of a not admin user telling that the access is denied:

        1 < X-Amz-Cf-Id: 9BVtJkYaWWIOAj4s0ScmLFOarOZcKwkivk-LjC7QLAOTEp8N77-wFw==
       {"data":{"UserReadModel":null},"errors":[{"path":["UserReadModel"],"locations":[{"line":2,"column":5}],"message":"Access denied for read model UserReadModel"}]}